Rade58/testing-with-cypress-workshop/__NOTES/__About_Svelte.md

 ```

-#  THERE IS A ALSO A WAY TO DISABLE SSR PER PAGE
+#  THERE IS A ALSO A WAY TO DISABLE SSR PER PAGE (THIS IS DEPRECATED, CHECK NEXT HEADING)

 THIS IS HOW IT IS DONE